 Over the last two thousand years, millions of people have turned to the Bible for guidance, for wisdom, for hope, and for answers.
 Even today, millions look to it as God’s holy Word.
 But there are an even greater number who see it and have questions: “Is the Bible still relevant?”
 “If this is God’s holy Word, why does it contain so many stories involving violence and conflict?”
+"Why does it conflict with what science tells us (in the creation story, for example)?"
 “How am I supposed to understand such a confusing book?”
-These are all reasonable questions for which many different groups have many different answers.
-I’d like to share with you my own understanding, as a New Church person and pastor, of what I believe God teaches about His Word.

 Some parts of the Bible are straightforward and easy to grasp quickly.
 For instance, when Jesus says, “This is My commandment, that you love one another as I have loved you” (John 15:12), it’s quite clear what we are supposed to do.
 Other parts are more complicated, especially when we start to compare them with one another.
 For example, sometimes it talks about Jesus and Jehovah as if they are the same person: “I and my Father are one” (John 10:30).
 At other times, though, it seems as if they are two different people: “I am going to My Father, for My Father is greater than I” (John 14:28).